 We believe education has the power to change not only individuals’ lives, but the world.
 Marymount girls use their gifts and talents in every field of work, whether international relations, research, finance, healthcare or any industry of their choosing.
 Their dedication to the service of others, instilled at Marymount throughout the IB, defines their experience at the school and is carried with them throughout their lives.
 By supporting Marymount, your gift will inspire kind and curious leaders.

-Supporting our mission: nurturing caring, capable, courageous young women
+Supporting Partnerships: nurturing caring, capable, courageous young women

 Opportunities for students to participate in service include Saturday School with a local partner school (St Joseph’s) and our Zambian sister school peer tutoring programme.
 Giving to Marymount means supporting the expansion of student service partnerships into different areas of need, both local and global.
 This ensures that, when Marymount students graduate, they are aware of how they can and must make a positive impact on the world around them.